jamiewilbraham/azure-docs/articles/cognitive-services/cognitive-services-virtual-networks.md

 1. Install the [Azure PowerShell](/powershell/azure/install-az-ps) and [sign in](/powershell/azure/authenticate-azureps), or select **Try it**.

-1. Display the status of the default rule for the Cognitive Services resource.
+1. Display the status of the default rule for the Cognitive Research Technologies resource.

     ```azurepowershell-interactive
     $parameters = @{